felher/laminouter/README.md

 Still here?
 Welcome to the I-Just-Dont-Care-Club then!

 ## Notes
-### How get rid of the `asInstanceOf`?
+### How to get rid of the `asInstanceOf`?
 Laminouter only gives you a signal of the current route.
 That's by design.
 At the time of this writing, Laminar doesn't have a way to destructure an enum in a typesafe way.
 But it will.
 As soon as [116](https://github.com/raquo/Airstream/pull/116) is merged, we will be able to do it just fine.

 Until then, you can either copy the code from the PR, or copy good-enough solution from my gist [here](https://gist.github.com/felher/5515eb1124268b0e10eadc78778f49a8).

-Or, of course, you can switch to, for example, [Waypoint](https://github.com/raquo/Waypoint), which does include a `SplitRender` abstraction which let's you do this, albeit without exhaustivity checking.
+Or, of course, you can switch to, for example, [Waypoint](https://github.com/raquo/Waypoint), which does include a `SplitRender` abstraction which lets you do this, albeit without exhaustivity checking.

 ### What's up with the multiple parameter lists?

-As you can see in the example above, Laminouter uses multiple parameter lists to separate path parameters from search/query parameter.
+As you can see in the example above, Laminouter uses multiple parameter lists to separate path parameters from search/query parameters.
 This has a couple of drawbacks.
 It was only chosen because the most important aspect of this library is ergonomics.

 The drawbacks are that enum cases (and not coincidentally case classes as well), only provide the full power of them for the first parameter list.
-You can't destructure the second parameter list and pattern matches and they won't be part of the cases `toString` or `equals` methods, meaning that `Route.BlogPost(123)(Some(456))` is "equal" to `Route.BlogPost(123)(None)`.
-This also means that you have declare query string parameters as `val` to be able to access them later on.
+You can't destructure the second parameter list using pattern matches and additional parameter lists won't be part of the cases `toString` or `equals` methods, meaning that `Route.BlogPost(123)(Some(456))` is "equal" to `Route.BlogPost(123)(None)`.
+This also means that you have to declare query string parameters as `val` to be able to access them later on.

-### How do I support custom data types as segments/paramters of my route?
+### How do I support custom data types as segments/parameters of my route?

 You can just create a new codec and Laminouter should pick it up.
 Here is an example: